As a registered nurse and health enthusiast, I look for ways to balance and optimize wellness in our unhealthy and challenging world.

 2) Eat Organic Fruits and Vegetables

 Organic means: Free of pesticides, antibiotics, hormones, cruelty-free, and humanely raised.
-My favorite motto is "you are what the animal or plant you just ate, ate".
-Do you really want that stuff inside your body?
+My favorite motto is "you are what the animal or plant you just ate, ate."
+Do you want that stuff inside your body?
 I hope not!

-Eating healthy and organic isn't always easy when traveling or eating out.
-You can pack your organic snacks and meals when possible, on road trips or when flying, and be as selective as you can.
+Eating healthy and organic isn't always easy when traveling or dining out.
 It's nearly impossible to do anything at 100%, but your best efforts can make all the difference in how you look and feel in your body.
-Your skin and internal organs will thank you for the strong efforts, and so will your wallet with less medical bills!
+Your skin and internal organs will thank you for the strong measures, and so will your wallet with fewer medical bills!
+You can pack your organic snacks and meals when possible, on road trips, or when flying, and be as selective as you can.

 Grow your food when the season permits.
 Most of us don't have the luxury of land and growing space.
 You can improvise by building raised bed gardens or using multiple large containers with organic soil.
-Here's the I have.
+Here's the 4x8 foot raised garden I have.
 It's easy to assemble (be sure NOT to use pressure-treated lumber due to the toxic chemicals infused into it.
 Cedar, cypress, or redwood work best for longevity, but expect to replace the boards every five years or so).
 I bought my organic garden soil in bags from Home Depot.
 I plant tomatoes, peppers, green beans, lettuce, eggplant, onions, carrots, radishes, celery, and an herb garden.
 I always have plenty to share and freeze what I can't use right away.
-I even got a free rain barrel from my city, so watering my garden is always easy and inexpensive.
-4x8 foot raised garden
+I even got a free rain barrel from my city, so watering my garden is always accessible and inexpensive.

 Visit farmer's markets.
 The small farmer works hard to bring you the best and most wholesome produce and meats.
 Cut out the middle man and buy direct from them whenever possible.
-Research suggests that organic foods may have higher nutritional value.
-This is due to the absence of pesticides and fertilizers that allow the plant to produce more vitamins and antioxidants.
+Research suggests that organic foods may have higher nutritional value due to the absence of pesticides and fertilizers that allow the plant to produce more vitamins and antioxidants.
 Some studies have linked pesticides in food to everything from headaches, cancer, and congenital disabilities.
-Even low-level pesticide exposure can be significantly more toxic for fetuses and children (due to their under-developed immune systems) and pregnant women.
+Even low-level pesticide exposure can be significantly more toxic for fetuses and children (they have underdeveloped immune systems) and pregnant women.

 4) Say No to Sugary, Salty, Processed, and Artificial Snacks